Unit 3: Advanced Topics & Disease Prevention¶

 - Psychological impact: Living with a cancer diagnosis, even a slow-growing one, affects quality of life

-When clients ask about screening, your job is to:
+When clients ask about screening, your role is to:

-2. Support informed decision-making: "Screening is something where the right answer can be different for different people.
-Your doctor can help you think through the benefits and risks based on your specific situation."
+Support informed decision-making: “Screening is one of those areas where the best choice can look different for different people.
+Your doctor can help you weigh the benefits and risks based on your specific situation.”

-4. Never recommend specific tests: Even if you think someone "obviously" needs a screening, that's a medical decision.
+Never recommend specific tests: Even if you think someone “obviously” needs a screening, that’s still a medical decision.

 What About Advanced Screening?